popol-ventures/hacki-analysis-action/README.md

    npm run all
    ```

-   > This step is important!
-It will run [`ncc`](https://github.com/vercel/ncc)
+   > [!IMPORTANT] This step is important!
+It will run
-   > to build the final JavaScript action code with all dependencies included.
+   > [`ncc`](https://github.com/vercel/ncc) to build the final JavaScript action
-   > If you do not run this step, your action will not work correctly when it is
+   > code with all dependencies included.
+If you do not run this step, your
-   > used in a workflow.
-This step also includes the `--license` option for
+   > action will not work correctly when it is used in a workflow.
+This step
-   > `ncc`, which will create a license file for all of the production node
+   > also includes the `--license` option for `ncc`, which will create a license
-   > modules used in your project.
+   > file for all of the production node modules used in your project.

 1. Commit your changes